Postgraduate Certificate in Clinical Supervision in Professional Practice

 Postgraduate Certificate in Addiction Studies (Gambling)

-The Certificate in Addiction Studies (Gambling) specifically aims to increase practitioner awareness and enhance relevant skills and competencies to engage with those with Gambling Addiction
+The programme specifically aims to increase practitioner awareness and enhance relevant skills and competencies to engage with those with Gambling Addiction and to support them in their journey towards recovery

 FIND OUT MORE